Plans for The Commons unanimously rejected by architectural commission

 The development, which would allow for the construction of a combination of single-family homes, townhomes, flats and retail space, has been a source of widespread controversy and discontent.
 Many members of the community have expressed health and safety concerns about the development’s proximity to Cable Airport, especially due to the risk of plane crashes, toxic exhaust and high noise levels, and which would also necessitate including a 150-foot-wide avigation easement stretching across the site.

-The commission at first seemed open to the possibility of approving the project, especially since the developer, KTGY Architecture, has made several changes to the site plan since the proposal was first presented to the commission in 2014.
+The commission at first seemed open to the possibility of approving the project, especially since the architects hired by the developer, KTGY Architecture + Planning, has made several changes to the site plan since the proposal was first presented to the commission in 2014.
 Some of these changes include increased density, the provision of affordable housing units on-site and the addition of solar panels to roofs.

 But public comment was overwhelmingly negative.
 Drew Ready, who sits on the board of Sustainable Claremont, noted that public safety was the primary concern and should take precedence over discussion of the development’s specific architectural features.